nychealth/coronavirus-data/README.md

 **Questions and custom requests**: We will try to answer questions about the data in this repository as we are able to.
 If you have a question, please search the [Issues](https://github.com/nychealth/coronavirus-data/issues?q=) to see if it’s already been addressed.
 Please understand that we are responding to a pandemic and we might not be able to address all questions in a timely manner.
 We are not able to accommodate custom data requests placed via Github.

 ***
+## Update on May 11, 2023

+The Health Department made several changes to this repository and the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on May 11, 2023.
+These include:
+* We are applying a revised the COVID-19 death definition and COVID-19 deaths will no longer be classified as confirmed or probable.
+Deaths from April 3, 2023, will be counted as a COVID-19 death if:
+  - the death certificate lists COVID-19 or an equivalent term as the underlying or a contributing cause of death, or
+  - a case investigation for a confirmed, probable, or suspect COVID-19 case determined that COVID-19 was the cause of death or contributed to the death.
+* In line with the death definition change change, total deaths will be presented instead of confirmed and probable deaths in all graphs and tables.
+* We have revised the tables for weekly hospitalization and death rates by age and race/ethnicity to correctly categorize people with COVID-19 based on date of event (hospital admission or death).
+These files previously categorized people with COVID-19 based on date of COVID-19 diagnosis.
+Trends using the updated data remain the same.

 ## Update on April 3, 2023

 Starting the week of April 3, 2023, the Health Department will update data in this repository and on the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) weekly on Thursdays.